graalvm/sulong/README.md

 Sulong is written in Java and uses the Truffle language implementation framework and Graal as a dynamic compiler.

-With Sulong you can execute C/C++, Fortran, and other programming languages that can be transformed to LLVM bitcode on Graal VM.
+With Sulong you can execute C/C++, Fortran, Rust and other programming languages that can be transformed to LLVM bitcode on Graal VM.
 To execute a program, you have to compile the program to LLVM bitcode by a LLVM front end such as `clang`.